Dynamic Precise and Imprecise Probability Kinematics: Subsequent updates

-This simple example shows that DPK is not commutative.
-Should this worry the agent that intends to use DPK to update their beliefs?
-The answer is no; it is actually something desirable.
-Since in DPK the partitions become finer as more data is collected, if $P_{\mathcal{E}_1 \cdots \mathcal{E}_{n-1} \mathcal{E}_{n}}$ were to be equal to $P_{\mathcal{E}_1 \cdots \mathcal{E}_{n} \mathcal{E}_{n-1}}$, that would mean that losing granularity in the partition of the state space would yield no loss of information on the event $A \subset \Omega$ of interest.
+Should the lack of commutativity worry the agent that intends to update their beliefs using DPK?
+The answer is no. Since successive partitions are induced by an increasing amount of collected data points, commutativity would mean that losing data yields no loss of information on the likelihood of the event $A \subset \Omega$ of interest.
 This is undesirable: the more we know about the composition of $\Omega$, the better we want our assessment to be on the plausibility of event $A$.
-As Diaconis and Zabell point out in \cite[Section 4.2, Remark 2]{diaconis_zabell}, ``noncommutativity is not a real problem for successive Jeffrey updating''.
+As Diaconis and Zabell point out in \cite[Section 4.2, Remark 2]{diaconis_zabell}, ``noncommutativity is not a real problem for successive Jeffrey updating''; it is not a real problem for DPK either.

-Before concluding this Remark, we point out how, despite the order in which new data is collected matters for the updating process, the limit probability $P_{\tilde{\mathcal{E}}}$ is the same regardless of the order in which data is collected.
-Let us give an example.